A circle and a hyperbola living in one plot

 Eigenvalues and dynamical systems

-Why might we care about this beyond the visuals?
-This sort of graph often comes up when we’re trying to understand the (complex) eigenvalues of a real matrix that depends on a real parameter.
+Why does this matter beyond the visuals?
+This kind of plot often appears when studying the (complex) eigenvalues of a real matrix that depends on a real parameter.
 For example, consider the matrix

 More examples